colinlord/ironman-results/readme.md

 ## How to Use

-1.  **Save the Script:** Save the code as `scrape.js` in a new folder.
+1.  **Save the Script:** Save the code as `scraper.js` in a new folder.
-2.  **Open Your Terminal:** Navigate to the folder where you saved the script.
+2.  **Open Your Terminal:** Navigate to the folder where you saved the script and run `npm install`.
 3.  **Run the Script:**
     ```bash
-    node scrape.js
+    node scraper.js
     ```
 4.  **Answer the Prompts:**

     **Prompt 1:** `Please paste the main event group URL:`

     - You must provide the main "event group" URL.
 This is the page that shows a dropdown for selecting different years (e.g., 2025, 2024).
+As of the end of 2025, these pages are embedded as iframes within the results pages for each event on Ironman's website.
     - **Example URL:** `https://labs-v2.competitor.com/results/event/17d618ca-6a56-4aae-bda6-7c221acdbb7c`

     **Prompt 2:** `Enter a base name for the event (e.g., chattanooga):`